Therapy Is Human

 AI can help with the busywork.
 It can't do the real work.

-Because the real work is human.
+Because therapy is human.
 And it always will be.

 Published on April 8, 2026.